davidengebretson/course-project-disability-access-navigation-guide/README.md

    <ul>
    <li> Finish implementing classrooms for relevant buildings
    <li> Add accurate images with alt text for all buildings
-   <li> Finish Communications Facility information in its entirity
+   <li> Finish Communications Facility information in its entirety
    </ul>

 <p></p>